-- (1) Documentation needed during the review to determine if Nonprofit - End of the Year Report - Schools only: Revenue & Expenditure report for code 700 - Food Purchasing forms - Receipts of allowed CACFP items and goods - Canceled checks for labor (cash apps or cash payments not allowed for labor) - Items charged off for CACFP are approved in online application budget c.
+(1) Documentation needed during the review to determine if Nonprofit

+- End of the Year Report

+- Schools only: Revenue & Expenditure report for code 700

+- Food Purchasing forms

+- Receipts of allowed CACFP items and goods

+- Canceled checks for labor (cash apps or cash payments not allowed for labor)

+- Items charged off for CACFP are approved in online application budget

+- c.
 Audits

-All organizations expending \$750,000 or more in federal funds in the prior fiscal year, must have an outside audit performed annually.
+All organizations expending \$1,000,000 or more in federal funds in the prior fiscal year, must have an outside audit performed annually.

 - 1. Nonprofit institutions are required to submit an organization-wide audit annually.
 These audits are due nine months after the end of the institution's fiscal year.
-You will be contacted by OSDE. - 2.
-For Profit institutions are required to have a program specific audits annually.
-This audit will be performed by a contracted company paid for by OSDE.
-Your organization will receive this audit every year your institution is not receiving a CACFP current month back to October of the same fiscal year, divided by the number of operating months, and multiply by 3.
-At no point in time should the entity exceed the 3 month operating balance.
+You will be contacted by the State agency. - 2.
+For Profit institutions are required to have a program specific audit annually.
+This audit will be performed by a contracted company paid for by the State agency.
+Your organization will receive this audit every year your institution is not receiving a CACFP Administrative Review. - d.
+Three Month Operating Balance